jeffreyadams/atlasofliegroups-docs/tutorial/video_2A/occurrence_matrix.rst

 Remember that we type ``void:`` to avoid getting the empty values ``[(),(),(),(),()]``

-So, the occurrence matrix says that all 9 Cartans appear in the split form :math:`SO(5,4)`, that only the compact Cartan appears in the compact real form :math:`SO(9,0)`, that :math:`SO(6,3)` has only 6 Cartans, etc. Also note that the Compact Cartan appears in all real forms but the split Cartan only appears in the split real form.
+So, the occurrence matrix says that all 9 Cartan subgroups appear in the split form :math:`SO(5,4)`, that only the compact Cartan subgroup appears in the compact real form :math:`SO(9,0)`, that :math:`SO(6,3)` has only 6 Cartan subgroups, etc. Also note that the Compact Cartan subgroup appears in all real forms but the split Cartan subgroup only appears in the split real form.